Are you looking for ways of keeping your house clean with kids? These twelve tips will have your house clean with less stress for you!

 Here are some tips that will help you to maintain a clean home while retaining your sanity.

 Informing your kids not to bring toys into certain areas of the house means that those areas will always be neat and clutter-free.
-Kids love to play with their toys, and they would rather remain in the room or area that has their favorite toy animal.
+Kids love to play with their toys, and they would instead remain in the room or area with their favorite toy animal.

 Leave the mom-shaming at the door.
 It is okay to let your child watch TV while you get some chores done or even just a few minutes for a coffee!